gatezh/gatezh.github.io/_posts/2017-03-31-how-to-host-angular-application-on-github-pages.markdown

 ngh
 ```

-If you have a custom domain you should use `http` instead
+In case you use a custom domain for one of your repositories (like I do for this blog), you should use `http` instead

 ```
 ng build --prod --base-href "http://YOURDOMAIN.com/REPOSITORY/"